 Storage & Security

-Most insurers require Ferraris to be garaged in a locked, secure facility.
-GPS tracking systems and alarm systems can help reduce premiums.
+Most insurers require Ferraris to be stored in a locked, secure garage.
+GPS tracking, approved alarms, and CCTV can all help reduce premiums.

-Agreed-value policies are essential for Ferraris.
-They lock in the payout amount, preventing disputes over the car's worth if it is written off or stolen.
+Agreed-value policies lock in the payout amount, preventing disputes over the car's worth if written off or stolen.
+This is a non-negotiable for Ferrari owners.

 🔧